 This Beagle cross has loads of personality but may not be suited for families with very young children or other dogs, as Chihuahua’s especially prefer to be the center of your world.

 When it comes to Beagle mix breeds, the Frengle is one of those that has stolen our hearts.

 With an irresistibly cute face, long, floppy ears, wide round eyes and adorable personality, it’s hard to resist the Frengle crossbreed.
 However, prospective owners take note that the French Bulldog can be prone to serious breathing issues due to the shape and development of his skull.

-His pushed-in nose means that he is susceptible to Brachycephalic Airway Syndrome, which he can easily pass to his crossbreed offspring.
+The pushed-in nose means that they are susceptible to Brachycephalic Airway Syndrome, which he can easily pass to his crossbreed offspring.
+So, while we think this breed is adorable and he has a lot of desirable characteristics, we do not recommend it.

 Beagles are already smart, but imagine crossing a Beagle with a German Shepherd.
 One of the smartest mixes we know of is the Beagle German Shepherd mix.